angelozerr/mongo-jee/README.md

       	  <param-value>mongodb://localhost:12345</param-value>
       	</context-param>

+When MongoServletContextListener is started it initialize default Mongo connect in the com.mongodb.jee.[MongoHolder](https://github.com/angelozerr/mongo-jee/blob/master/mongo-jee/src/main/java/com/mongodb/jee/MongoHolder.java).
-Once MongoServletContextListener is started, you can use MongoProvider.connect() anywhere
+After that, you can use MongoHolder.connect() anywhere in your code.

 ## Pagination